 While hand-cutting glassware was the driving force behind the early years of the company, the development of new methods to decorate glassware eventually emerged, allowing the company to expand.
 Sand etching, color screening, laser etching and rotary engraving are all decorating processes currently offered by Susquehanna Glass.
 The selection of media has simultaneously expanded to include acrylic, metal, leather, flatware, wood and more.

 Curious about decorate customization?
 Learn more about our personalization processes.

 Susquehanna Glass is a family-owned and operated business.
 Today, it flourishes under the leadership of third-generation owner Walt Rowen, the grandson of original partner, Walter Roye.

 Walt initially joined the family business upon graduating from the University of Colorado, Boulder in 1975.
 As current CEO, he’s primarily responsible for developing the long-term strategy of the company.
 However, he continues to work with some of the company’s largest accounts.
 With his years of experience in the glassware and tabletop industry, along with extensive work in product development and sourcing, he’s ushered the company into the 21st century.

 In his spare time, Walt enjoys skiing, sailing, traveling, swimming, and riding his motorcycle.
 He and his wife, Kate, reside in a beautifully renovated townhouse in Lancaster, PA.
-They have three children and five grandchildren.
+They have three children and six grandchildren.

 Have a question about our company or our products?
 Contact us for more information.